 Board of Optometry > Web site

 The OBO is a semi-independent, self-supporting agency that receives the majority of its revenue from application, licensing and renewal fees.
-The board currently licenses more than 1,200 optometrists.
-The five members of the Board of Optometry are appointed by the governor and confirmed by the Senate to serve three-year terms and include four optometrists and one public member.
+The agency licenses more than 1,200 active and inactive Oregon optometrists.
+The OBO office is in Salem and has three staff members.
+The board is composed of four optometrists and one public member, who are appointed by the governor and confirmed by the Senate to serve three-year terms.

 Contact: Nancy DeSouza, Executive Director